Lebanon–Spain relations: Economic relations

 In 2014, bilateral trade amounted to €412 million, of which €384 million correspond to Spanish exports and €28 million to imports from Lebanon.
 These figures represented an overall increase of 11% over the previous year (increases of 12% in exports and 1.1% in imports), an average annual growth rate of 9.1% of Spanish exports in recent four years (2010–2014) and a trade deficit balance for Lebanon, which has traditionally been very high, with coverage rates of 1,507% in 2010, 827% in 2011, 1,185% in 2012.
 1,245% in 2013 and 1,361% in 2014, favorable to Spain.
 In 2014, a total of 2,807 Spanish exporting companies and 251 importers carried out commercial operations with Lebanese partners.

 Cooperation

-In the new Master Plan (2013–2016) and as a result of the work of geographic and sectoral concentration, Lebanon will no longer be a priority country and the actions that will be carried out in the country will be framed within regional programs, specifically the MASAR program that aims to promote institutional, social and economic development policies that support democratic governance and social cohesion of the partner countries of North Africa and the Middle East, by strengthening their institutions and their civil society.
+In the new Master Plan (2013–2016) and as a result of the work of geographic and sectoral concentration, Lebanon will no longer be a priority country and the actions that will be carried out in the country will be framed within regional programs, specifically the Maintaining Strength and Resilience for Local Governments (MASAR) program that aims to promote institutional, social and economic development policies that support democratic governance and social cohesion of the partner countries of North Africa and the Middle East, by strengthening their institutions and their civil society.

+Spain in UNFIL

+Spain, France and Italy provide half the forces of the UNFIL deployment in Southern Lebanon tasked with upholding UN security council decision 1701 which tasked UNFIL and the Lebanese army with keeping Iranian proxy Hezbollah north of the Litani river which subsequently violated by Hezbollah.
+In 2015, a Spanish soldier was killed during fighting between Israel and Hezbollah.